Skip to Content

 join virtual queue button for tron

-The people you’re connected to in My Disney Experience with Park Passes to Magic Kingdom will automatically be selected when trying to get a boarding group (if you haven’t already confirmed your party as discussed in the previous step).
+The people you’re connected to in My Disney Experience who are eligible will automatically be selected when trying to get a boarding group (if you haven’t already confirmed your party as discussed in the previous step).

 tron virtual queue confirmation